Man in Pikachu costume and woman in Sulley costume in go-karts, Shibuya crossing.

 Get your booking confirmed instantly

-Enjoy a guided tour with fuel, locker access, and fun photo stops along the route.
+Participate in an exciting guided tour that includes fuel, locker access for belongings, and fun photo stops along the way.

-See the city’s contrasts as you pass lively fashion districts and the peaceful Meiji Shrine.
+Witness Tokyo’s contrasts as you navigate from lively fashion districts to serene spots like Meiji Shrine.

 Two people in Minion costumes give thumbs-ups from go-karts on a busy street in Shibuya at night.